How To Buy A Conch Pearl

 “Know your jeweler” is an often heard caveat.
 We are continually visited by people who bought “conch pearls” while vacationing in the Caribbean, only to find out they were merely worthless shapes cut from the conch shell.
 It is a scam widely perpetrated, hard to avoid without training, as to the untutored eye, the shell is quite attractive.
 In many cases, only an expert with long experience, or a reputable lab, is able to tell the difference.
 Manuel Marcial de Gomar and Emeralds International, LLC, have worked diligently with the FBI and law enforcement on a number of scams and crimes resulting in the arrest and incarceration of the perpetrators, and continue to safeguard the integrity of the industry and the consumer through their ongoing efforts.
 We also adhere to and are proponents for the CITES treaty to help maintain healthy conch populations.

-We invite you to take advantage of our extensive selection of loose conch pearls built up over the years of passionately dealing in these gems and also from our unique finished designs.
+We invite you to take advantage of our extensive selection of loose conch pearls built up over the decades of passionately dealing in these gems and also from our unique finished designs.
 Our experience and expertise with these remarkable treasures only works to serve your jewelry needs even better and we are here to serve you whether it’s finding a loose pearl or creating a unique custom design from scratch and matching it to your desired budget range.
 We sincerely hope that you may be one of the lucky few who have discovered this ocean treasure and get to enjoy its beauty for the rest of your life.

 Buy safely, buy wisely, buy at Emeralds International, LLC, and enjoy one of the truly rare beautiful gems of creation!